hmcts/chart-library/README.md

 ### Language

 - Default values can be overridden over normal defaults for a specific language.
-- This is supported in all v2 templates in the library.

   Example:
     ```yaml
     <new-lang>:
       applicationPort : 5000
       memoryLimits: "256Mi"
     ```
-- Application's using can just choose language by setting
+- Applications using the template can just choose default recommended settings for a language by setting `language` property

     ```yaml
     language: <new-lang>
     ```
+- This is supported in all v2 templates in the library.

 ### Release Name